 We were overpaying our production crews, design teams and engineers.
 I was shocked to learn we were booking flights/hotels on short notice and not using special promotions.
 Production crews were flying in support staff for training.
 Meals were being ordered for the crew inside hotels, at a huge mark-up and we were hosting expensive dinners for the crew.
 I could not believe the bills.
 And to sum up, lots of the work was not good.

 I was really upset when a production crew visited a nightclub during a shoot and expensed us.
 I thought it was disrespectful.
 I was even more upset when a partner approved the expense.

 That same production team helped us redesign our website and when the site went down on the day it was launched, a Friday, they did not help us fix the problem.
-As told to me since I was not with FC at the time, they were attending an NFL game that Friday and only fixed the problem late Monday.
+They were attending an NFL game that Friday and only fixed the problem late Monday.
 They then asked for a bonus payment for their great work and it was approved.
 I could not believe it.
 I felt suppliers were asking advantage of us.

 My role was about bringing strict operational, financial and business control along with a strategy to the business.

 These things matter to me since I never abuse the company’s finances and work very hard with sincere intent.
 I keep my commitments and believe in integrity.
 I am by nature someone who respects money and is frugal.